scgupta/scgupta.github.io/tech/_posts/microservices/2020-03-15-python-microservices-03-effective-canonical-logging-across-services.md

       - console
 ~~~

+Notice that this configuration not just defines a logger `addrservice` for this service, but also modifies behavior of Tornado's general logger.
+There are several pre-defined [handlers](https://docs.python.org/3/library/logging.handlers.html){:target="_blank" rel="nofollow"}.
+Here the `SteamHandler` and `RotatingFileHandler` are being used to write to console and log files respectively.

 The first thing the server does is reading this config and setting up the loggers.

 ~~~ python